ElectronicWar/midiio-dev/README.txt

 --------------------------

 I've had a lot of email about these components.
 Thanks to everyone who sent kind words, code, and bug reports.
-Here are answers to the questions that cropped up most often:

  Q: How do you load MIDI files and play them using these components?